Socialism in Egypt: Reforms

-Agricultural Reforms
+Agricultural reforms

-Talks of agrarian reform had been in discussion since the 1940's as politicians attempted to remedy the deep inequality in land holdings in the country.
+Talks of agrarian reform had been in discussion since the 1940s as politicians attempted to remedy the deep inequality in land holdings in the country.
 In 1944, the first project for limiting land ownership was proposed to the Egyptian senate at 50 feddans, later raised to 100 feddans before being defeated in 1947.
 By this time later into the kingdom's history, many in the Egyptian political sphere: from the NCSW and labor unions on the left, to Mustafa al-Nahhas and the Wafdist Vanguard on the center, to Ismail Sidqi and Sayyid Qutb on the right, and even the US State Department recognized the necessity of land reform; the issues remained on where to put the exact legal limit as well as whether reform was either a step towards communism or the cure against it.

-On September 9th 1952, a land reform law was passed, declaring a ceiling of 200 feddans per person as well as a 100 feddan increase for families for more than one child, as well as distribution and the establishment of agricultural co-operatives.
+On September 9, 1952, a land reform law was passed, declaring a ceiling of 200 feddans per person as well as a 100 feddan increase for families for more than one child, as well as distribution and the establishment of agricultural co-operatives.
 This law made the state the largest land proprietor, as the acreage not yet distributed netted the government a profit north of £E2.7 million in 1955, beginning the construction of a land bureaucracy.
 Beneficiaries of the land reforms were required to join government-run agricultural cooperatives, where the government would buy a quota of farm output at below market prices to then sell on the world market at above market prices.

-'Socialism Without Socialists'
+'Socialism without socialists'

-In the early Nasserist period (1952-1961) local unions were purged of any political independence; by the end of 1953 almost every leftist/communist labor leader was in jail.
+In the early Nasserist period (1952–1961) local unions were purged of any political independence; by the end of 1953 almost every leftist/communist labor leader was in jail.
 Like the Wafd before them, the RCC sought to control to the labor movement in a game of carrot-and-stick.
 For example, one of the early labor laws passed increased severance pay and the annual vacation for workers, among other increased benefits.
 The same law, however, also increased the probationary period where workers were not entitled to the same wages and benefits from three months to a six-month period that could be renewed once.
 In practice, workers were fired immediately after this period.
 In 1956, a new constitution was passed into law, guaranteeing work and increases in benefits in case of sickness, old age and disability within the frame of a "democratic, socialist cooperative society".
-On January 30th, 1957 the Egyptian Workers' Federation (ETUF) was founded with around 240,000 workers; an agreement was stuck where the government would tolerate their existence in exchange for choosing their leaders.
+On January 30, 1957, the Egyptian Workers' Federation (ETUF) was founded with around 240,000 workers; an agreement was stuck where the government would tolerate their existence in exchange for choosing their leaders.
 Unions were in effect subordinate to the government and did not agitate on behalf of workers.